-where \(T'\) is obtained by intersection from \(T\), which in turn contains all triangles which are thin in \(\Del^1_\flat \otimes \Del^2_\flat\) as well as \(\Del^{\{(1,0),(1,1),(1,2)\}}\) and \(\Del^{\{(0,1),(0,2),(1,2)\}}\), and \(\hat{\rho}\) sends \(\Del^{\{1\}} \times \Del^{\{1,2\}}\) to an invertible edge in \(\C\).
+where \(T'\) is obtained by intersection from \(T\), which in turn contains all triangles which are thin in \(\Del^1_\flat \otimes \Del^2_\flat\) as well as \(\Del^{\{1\}} \times \Del^2\) and \(\Del^{\{(0,1),(0,2),(1,2)\}}\), and \(\hat{\rho}\) sends \(\Del^{\{1\}} \times \Del^{\{1,2\}}\) to an invertible edge in \(\C\).
 Since \(\C\) is an \(\infty\)-bicategory we may then extend \(\hat{\rho} \cup \gamma\) to a map

 where \(T''\) is obtained from \(T\) by intersection.
 Applying Lemma~\ref{lem:technical-part} we may extend \(g\) to a map \(g'\colon (\Del^1 \times \Del^2, T'' \cup \{\Del^{\{(0,0),(1,1),(1,2)\}}\}) \to \C\).
-We then observe that there is exactly one triangle in \(T\) which is not in \(T'' \cup \{\Del^{\{(0,0),(1,1),(1,2)\}}\), and that is the triangle \(\Del^{\{(0,0),(1,0),(1,1)\}}\).
-But this triangle is sent by \(g\) to a thin triangle in \(\C\) by~\cite[Proposition 3.4]{GagnaHarpazLanariEquiv}, since \(T\) contains \(\Del^{\{(0,0),(1,1),(1,2)\}}\), \(\Del^{\{(0,0),(1,0),(1,2)\}}\) and \(\Del^{\{(1,0),(1,1),(1,2)\}}\), and \(g\) sends \(\Del^{\{(1,0),(1,2)\}}\) to an invertible edge.
+We then observe that there is exactly one triangle in \(T\) which is not in \(T'' \cup \{\Del^{\{(0,0),(1,1),(1,2)\}}\}\), and that is the triangle \(\Del^{\{(0,0),(1,0),(1,1)\}}\).
+But this triangle is sent by \(g\) to a thin triangle in \(\C\) by~\cite[Proposition 3.4]{GagnaHarpazLanariEquiv}, since \(T\) contains \(\Del^{\{(0,0),(1,1),(1,2)\}}\), \(\Del^{\{(0,0),(1,0),(1,2)\}}\) and \(\Del^{\{(1,0),(1,1),(1,2)\}}\), and \(g\) sends \(\Del^{\{1\}} \times \Del^{\{1,2\}}\) to an invertible edge.

-Let us now show that \(\dom\) is a left outer fibration, that is, has a sufficient supply of left \(p\)-outer lifts.
-Invoking Remark~\ref{rem:only-degenerate}, it will suffice to test this only for triangles in \(\B\) whose left leg is degenerate.
+We now show that the triangles in \(\C\) have a sufficient supply of left \(p\)-outer lifts.
+Invoking Corollary~\ref{cor:only-degenerate}, it will suffice to test this only for triangles in \(\B\) whose left leg is degenerate.
 This then translates into a lifting problem of the form: